betrybe/manual-arquiteto-moderno/translation_en/chapter_01_EN.md

 	1 execution of line 1
 	N+1 executions of line 2
 	N executions of lines 3 to 5, which implies:
 		1 execution of line 3
-	N + 1 executions of line 4
+		N+1 executions of line 4
 		N executions of line 5

 Therefore, if we add up all the executions, we have 1 + (N+1) + N * (1 + (N+1) + N), which results in a polynomial whose greatest exponent is 2 (Nˆ2).
 So, our order, item, and tax search algorithm can be considered a quadratic time algorithm.
 That's because we only think about retrieving information.
 We haven't even thought of these values iteration, which can further increase computational time.
 Now imagine this scenario on a web system with a few tens of thousands of users connected.
 If we access the disk (which is a very slow device compared to memory access) inefficiently for a single request, how will the application perform on several simultaneous requests?